statespacedev/starid/dec10/readme.md

     ./dec10blinken simh/create-boot-disk-from-tape.ini

-this is no big deal, can do it repeatedly and often, can treat the disk as replaceable/expendable. the script is simh/create-boot-disk-from-tape.ini and is a good resource for learning about tops-10. the disk will appear as folder dsk. the script should leave you at tops-10 monitor prompt. do kjob to make sure you're logged out, then ctrl-e to get simh prompt, and quit to leave simh.
+this is no big deal, can do it repeatedly and often, can treat the disk as replaceable/expendable. the simh ini script is a good resource for learning about tops-10. the disk will appear as folder dsk. the script should leave you at tops-10 monitor prompt. do kjob to log out, ctrl-e to get simh prompt, quit to leave simh.

 ### step3 prep tape file

     msc/create-tape-utexas23-reconstruction

-this bash script will copy the dwcwar source code into tape file tapes/utexas23-reconstruction.tap and do a listing of the tape, showing the tape contents as confirmation.
+this bash script will copy the decwar source code into tape file tapes/utexas23-reconstruction.tap and do a listing of the tape, showing the contents as confirmation.

 ### step4 boot from disk